Al-Bayan al-Mughrib

-The Arabic text of the first two parts was first published in a Latin edition by Reinhart Dozy (1848-52); a second corrected edition of these two parts was published in 1948 by Colin and Levi-Provençal.
+The Arabic text of the first two parts was first published in a Latin edition by Reinhart Dozy (1848–52); a second corrected edition of these two parts was published in 1948 by Colin and Levi-Provençal.

-Several Spanish translations include a notable version by Ambrosio Huici Miranda, who originally published a part of the text as an anonymous work based on manuscripts from Madrid and Copenhagen and later the full text under Ibn Idhāri's name.
+Several Spanish translations include a notable version by Ambrosio Huici Miranda, who originally published a part of the text as an anonymous work based on manuscripts from Madrid and Copenhagen and later the full text under Ibn 'Idhari's name.
 A French translation by Fagnan (1901) based on Dozy's edition, received unfavourable reviews.
 However to date few translations of this work have been published.

 Portions of the incomplete and insect-damaged manuscript of the third part were discovered in the 20th century.
 Despite lacking the beginning and end and several folios, the preserved MS fragments importantly provide for the correction of many of errors and information omitted by the more widely known Rawd al-Qirtas.
 An Arabic edition published by Ihsan Abbas (Beirut, 1983) includes the incomplete Part 3.